matt-tudball/almostexactmr/README.md

 ## Example

-This is a basic example of a selection bias sensitivity analysis:
+This is a basic example of an almost exact test:

 ``` r
 library(almostexactmr)